gazorby/fish-abbreviation-tips/README.md

 ```
 ## 🔧 Usage

-Just use your shell normally and enjoy abbreviations tips!
+Just use your shell normally and enjoy tips!

-### Adding / removing abbreviations
+### Adding / removing abbreviations or aliases
-The plugin automatically track changes when adding/removing abbreviations using `abbr` command (see [behind the scenes](#-behind-the-scenes)), so you won't see tips anymore for an abbreviation that has been erased, and you will get new ones for newly added abbreviations
+The plugin automatically track changes when adding/removing abbreviations or aliases using `abbr` or `functions` commands (see [behind the scenes](#-behind-the-scenes)), so you won't see tips anymore for an abbreviation/alias that has been erased, and you will get new ones for newly added abbreviations/aliases

 ## 🛠 Configuration